 The model train is definitely a favorite of children visiting the museum.

-With some 40 trains passing thru the station on any given day, it’s almost guaranteed that you’ll be there to see one come through.
+With some 40 trains passing thru the station on any given day, it’s almost guaranteed that you’ll be there to see one of the Norfolk Southern trains come through.
+Plus, the station is still an active Amtrak stop.

 If you don’t already have a train lover in your home, the museum might create one!